 Having a website increases your chances of being noticed.

-Ensure your profile sells your business and has a link to your website.
+If you have a website, link it to your profile.
 Include a colourful graphic.

 It helps to know the names behind the business. #SBS is for small businesses.
 The personal touch is liked.